 How do I check the status of my citizenship file?+

 Go to sede.mjusticia.gob.es with your NIE and file number, or carpetaciudadana.gob.es if you have a digital certificate or Cl@ve.
+The file number was emailed to you when filing and starts with «N» or «NRC».

 Last updated: April 2026